seqsense/s3sync/README.md

 ...
 ```

-The logger needs to implement `Log` and `Logf` methods.
+The logger needs to implement `Logf` methods.
 See the godoc for details.

 ## Sets up the parallelism